this meteorite that fell in Morocco would come from… the Earth!

 Did you know ?

 In 2019, researchers identified in a sample of the Moon brought back to Earth by the Apollo 14 mission, tiny fragments of quartz, feldspar and zircon.
 Fragments probably all originating from our planet.
-The researchers suggested that this piece of rock could have been ejected from our Earth when the Moon was much closer to our planet, billions of years ago.
+The researchers suggested that this piece of rock might have been ejected from our Earth when the Moon was much closer to our planet, billions of years ago.
 It would then be the first terrestrial meteorite found.

 A terrestrial meteorite?
 Yes.
 A rock formed on Earth and expelled into space where it would have potentially spent millions of years before falling back to our planet.
 In a cosmic boomerang game.